mesh-ky/mesh-ky.org/docs/notes.md

 - [Austin Mesh](https://www.austinmesh.org)

 ### Contributing
-You can contribute adjustments to this site through the public Github reo: [mesh-ky/mesh-ky.org](https://github.com/mesh-ky/mesh-ky.org).
+You can contribute adjustments to this site through the public Github repo: [mesh-ky/mesh-ky.org](https://github.com/mesh-ky/mesh-ky.org).
 Submit an issue, expain the change or update and it will get worked in.